unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/08-formulas.md

 This formula is used to calculate the cost of the customization.

 ::: tip
-The result of this formula will be added to the base price of the product
+The result of this formula will be added to the base price of the product/combination
 :::

 The module applies the taxes and the reductions to this result.